 Physical and mental abuse toward young children can ruin their whole lives, often irreparably.
 I know, as I grew up in a home with domestic violence.

 It didn’t really start till I was 8.
 Before that, things were quite good.
-Then, it’s like a switch was turned on, and my whole life changed.
+Then, it was like a switch was turned on, and my whole life changed.

 Constant screaming at my sisters and me, physical abuse if we didn’t clean up or if my mum was in a bad mood, but worst of all was the mental abuse.
 Continuous comments of: “You ruined my life,” and “You are nothing but worthless bludgers,” yelled at us while the whole house was smashed up.
 We lived in constant fear.
 Even if we had done nothing wrong, we never knew what would set her off.
 What did my dad do?
 Nothing, which was most disappointing.